-Margaret Tudor and "James of Scotland" James had the following child:
+Margaret Tudor and James had the following child:

-JAMES (son of "James of Scotland" James and Margaret Tudor) was born in 1513.
+i.
+JAMES (son of James and Margaret Tudor) was born in 1513.

 In 1513, the year of James V's birth, Spanish explorer Vasco Nunez deBalboa crossed the Isthmus of Panama on September 25, 1513 to reachthe Pacific Ocean.
 Spanish explorer Juan Ponce de Leon landed inFlorida.